multi construction site security los angeles valley alarm solar powered pole mounted surveillance unit

 Hiring Guards for Each Site Isn't Sustainable

-Scaling guard coverage across seven active jobsites means spending $126,000-151,200 monthly on security alone.
-That's $1.5-1.8 million annually on security payroll that doesn't contribute to project completion, just theft prevention that still has coverage gaps.
+Scaling guard coverage across seven active jobsites means spending $126,000 to $151,200 monthly on security alone.
+That's $1.5 to $1.8 million annually on security payroll that doesn't contribute to project completion.
+Just theft prevention that still has coverage gaps.

 Scheduling becomes a logistics nightmare.
 Guards call in sick, creating last-minute coverage gaps.
 Overtime costs spike when replacements aren't available.
 Different sites have different shift requirements based on neighborhood crime patterns.
 Managing this across multiple locations drains time you should spend managing actual construction.

-Plus guards still can't cover entire sites.
-Each guard effectively patrols 2-3 acres, which means larger jobsites need multiple guards even for a single location.
-That money could fund productivity improvements, better equipment, or additional crews — but instead it's paying for incomplete security coverage.
+And guards still can't cover entire sites.
+Each guard effectively patrols 2 to 3 acres, which means larger jobsites need multiple guards even for a single location.
+That money could fund productivity improvements, better equipment, or additional crews.
+Instead it's paying for incomplete security coverage.

 Passive Cameras Alone Don't Scale